PeterCamilleri/CX16/README.md

     [1] In some perverse way, the human mind, in coping with restriction, produces its best results.

+By the same token, the game Civilization V quotes Leonard Bernstein:

+    To achieve great things, two things are needed: a plan, and not quite enough time.

+Which is of a somewhat similar vein.

 [Back to the Top](#the-commander-x-16-project)

 Thank You All.
 This is truly **AWESOME!**